springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

 If you use EoN, or publish anything based on it, please `let me know <https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues/31>`_ so that I can use it for performance reviews and grant applications and generally because it makes me happy.
+Also you can cite it.
+I'm planning to provide a more citable version soon.

 QuickStart Guide
 ----------------